Coronavirus exposes U.S. Uber, Lyft drivers' lack of safety net

 "A 'third way' is just a euphemism for creating a new underclass of workers with fewer rights and protections," said Art Pulaski, executive secretary-treasurer of the California Labor Federation.
 In a statement, Uber said economic forecasts meant more people will need flexible, independent work in the future, which was why it wanted to raise the standard for that work.

-Uber's original benefits plan did not include unemployment insurance, the protection drivers seek most under current circumstances.
+Uber's original benefits plan did not include unemployment insurance, the protection drivers seek most.
 A driver advocacy group in New York on Tuesday called on Uber and Lyft to contribute to emergency unemployment pay.
 Uber did not comment on the lack of unemployment insurance, saying only that its proposed model included "extended benefits for independent contractors."

 Lyft in a statement said the vast majority of its workers drive fewer than 10 hours per week and 80% have full or part-time jobs offering some level of benefits.
 Lyft said it was fighting for drivers to receive aid in the federal stimulus package, but did not comment on Uber's push for legal changes.
 VULNERABLE GIG WORKERS